giulioleoni/Game_Jam_09_2024/README.md

 https://github.com/user-attachments/assets/f6405b67-4860-4b42-bf3e-501c8bcf4c86

-The last few seconds of the game to simulate a redness effect in the scene, I used an animation that slowly made a red image (placed above the rest of the HUD) partially visible
+The last few seconds of the game to simulate a redness effect in the scene, I used an animation that slowly made a red image (placed above the rest of the UI) partially visible

 https://github.com/user-attachments/assets/118f20f5-e964-4a5b-84b8-352077834727